vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 ### Register Endpoint

 There are many tutorials available on how to register endpoints in Wordpress.
 The simplest methods would be to use a plugin, or to edit your child theme's functions.php file.
-For ease of demonstration, this POC uses the latter.
+For ease of demonstration, this POC uses the latter option.

 **Step 1) Register the route**

-Use the add_action function to register a route:
+Use the Wordpress add_action function to register a route:

 ```php
 add_action( 'rest_api_init', function () {